tomreeves/webpack-ssr-redux-boilerplate/README.md

 - React Router 5
 - Webpack 4
 - SSR (Express)
-- Styled Components boilerplate
+- Styled Components
 - Code splitting

-Does what it says on the tin.
-Comes with some exemplar server-side data fetching with Redux.
+Probably not production ready and definitely not yet optimised.
+Threw in a proxy layer for the bants.

 Install:
 ```bash